Pinhead (Hellraiser): Film

 In the films, the character is first referred to as "Pinhead" onscreen in Hellraiser III: Hell on Earth, a nickname proposed by glib protagonist Joey Summerskill.
 In the film Hellworld, the Cenobites are believed to be fictional characters and so different people in the story refer to the lead Cenobite as Pinhead just as fans of the Hellraiser franchise often do.
 In the film Judgment, the name is used onscreen as a derogative term towards the Cenobite by an angel named Jophiel.

 In Hellraiser (1987), directed and written by Clive Barker, Frank Cotton escapes from the Cenobites, slowly rebuilding his body from the flesh and blood of victims.
 He recruits his sister-in-law and secret lover Julia Cotton as an accomplice in these murders.
 Frank's niece and Julia's step-daughter Kirsty Cotton unintentionally summons the Cenobites, led by Pinhead who explains they are "demons to some, angels to others".
 Kirsty offers to lead the Cenobites to her uncle who had escaped them, and Pinhead agrees to spare her.
 After claiming not only Frank but also Julia, the Cenobites turn on Kirsty, but she uses the puzzle box to banish them back to their realm.

 In Hellbound: Hellraiser II (1988), Clive Barker worked on the film's plot and acted as executive producer but did not direct or write.
 In the film, Pinhead and the Cenobites follow Leviathan, a god of chaos who rules over Hell, depicted as a great labyrinth filled with tortures.
 The Cenobites are summoned to Earth by Tiffany, a young mute savant girl, but Pinhead declares they will spare her since she was manipulated to open the box by Julia, who escaped them, and her new accomplice, the corrupt Dr. Channard.
-Kirsty realizes the Cenobites have human origins and shows Pinhead a photograph of World War I British Army Captain Elliott Spencer, the man he once was.
-Pinhead regains his human memories, regaining his humanity.
+Kirsty realises the Cenobites have human origins and shows Pinhead a photograph of World War I British Army Captain Elliott Spencer, the man he once was.
+Pinhead regains his human memories, regaining his humanity; he and other Cenobites then fight against Channard.
 He smiles to Kirsty before being killed by Channard (now a Cenobite) and Julia, who are later defeated.
 Kirsty and Tiffany escape the labyrinth.